nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 #### If you've faced issues downloading Tiled from the official website, a reliable alternative is to install it through the `terminal` using Snap.

+🔴 This method is straightforward and helps avoid potential errors.

+### Here’s how to do it: